 The Veneto flatland extending to the North, on the border with the province of Pordenone, is rich in water coming from the Livenza river basin.
 Many little streams make this land very fertile with no need for irrigation.
 Vineyards are the most common crop, in alternation with wheat fields.
 Red grapes of Cabernet alternate with white grapes of Glera and Pinot Grigio.
 In this area many farmers had a motto like “make your wine at home”.

-Coste del Feltrino is an upland that extends from Fonzaso to Cesiomaggiore, at 550 m above sea level.
-This land have a long lasting winemaking tradition and is densely cultivated.
-At the entrance of the Dolomiti National Park, below mount San Mauro, our new organic farm will grow in cooperation with Vellai agronomy school; the core of the project will be resistant grape varieties cultivated in piedmont areas.
-It is a typical Dolomiti territory, with rocky soil and steep natural slopes in a mountain echosystem, alternating both meadows and cultivated fields.
+Coste del Feltrino is an upland that extends from Fonzaso to Cesiomaggiore.
+This land has a long lasting winemaking tradition and is densely cultivated.
+At the entrance of the Dolomiti National Park, at 400 mt a.s.l. on Mount San Fermo, near Feltre, our new organic farm has started in cooperation with Vellai agronomy school; the core of the project will be Pinot Noir and Solaris grape varieties cultivated in piedmont areas.
+It is a typical Dolomiti territory, with rocky soil and steep natural slopes in a mountain echosystem, alternating both meadows conservation areas and cultivated fields.